Learn about our dedicated & knowledgeable leaders who help make our meetings and events possible.

 Tara Marshall is an Autistic adult who has a Bachelor’s Degree in Anthropology and Religious Studies, and an Associates Degree in Speech Language Pathology.
 She is currently working as a Speech Language Pathology Assistant, trying to help other people with disabilities, especially other Autistic people, learn communication skills.
 Her frequent interests include reading about science, especially the common co-occurring medical issues in Autism, general evolutionary biology, dinosaurs, sharks, and science fiction.
 She is a controlled crazy cat lady, who currently has 3 cats, a dog, and a husband in her home.
 When not working, she is found reading, writing, and listening to music from small bands that most people in the USA have never heard of.
 Tara has Hypermobile Ehlers-Danlos Syndrome, 2 Primary Immunodeficiency Disorders, a suspected Mast Cell Activation Disorder, Epilepsy, and Anxiety.
 Tara co-hosts an Autistic adult support group alongside Sue Golubock.

-Dawn Oliver is a retired Admissions and Development Director, Education Consultant, Teacher/ Trainer and Freelance Writer with a passion for helping students to achieve their greatest potential by honoring them for who they are and embracing all their individual differences.
-Her career began as a high school teacher of English, speech, and theatre arts, quickly advanced into private school administration, admissions, and development.
-She resides in Arizona with her husband and two daughters.
-She has been volunteering with the Autism Society of Greater Phoenix for several years as a leader of a young Autistic adult group that meets monthly.
+Dawn Oliver is a retired Admissions and Development Director, Education Consultant, Teacher/ Trainer, and Freelance Writer passionate about helping students achieve their greatest potential by honoring them for who they are and embracing all their differences.
+Her career began as a high school English, speech, and theatre arts teacher, quickly advanced into private school administration, admissions, and development.
+She resides in Arizona with her husband, Mark, who leads the parent group, and her daughter, Holly, a self-advocate who is a co-host at meetings.
+Her other daughter, Hope, and her husband, Michael serve as technical support coordinators for the meetings.
+She has been volunteering with the Autism Society of Greater Phoenix for several years as a leader of a young adult group that meets monthly on a Saturday morning.

 Dawn holds a degree in English/Education from Douglass College of Rutgers University with teaching certificates to teach English and Speech and Theatre Arts.
-She also completed a Specialized Summer School Institute in the Morningside model of generative instruction for teachers, in addition to serving as one of the directors, at Morningside Academy in Seattle, Washington.
-Morningside Academy is a nationally acclaimed and successful Foundations and Middle school Program for students with learning differences that provides instruction tailored to meet each student’s needs, enabling them to catch up, build up, and get ahead.
-As Director of Education at Tutor Doctor, she met with families seeking 1:1 tutoring services, conducted assessments, offered consultation services, and developed individual learning plans to promote student success.
+She also completed a Specialized Summer School Institute for teachers in the Morningside model of generative instruction and served as one of the directors at Morningside Academy in Seattle, Washington.
+Morningside Academy is a nationally acclaimed and successful Foundations and Middle school Program for students with learning differences.
+It provides instruction tailored to meet each student’s needs, enabling them to catch up, build up, and get ahead.
+As Director of Education at Tutor Doctor, she met with families seeking 1:1 tutoring, conducted assessments, offered consultation services, and developed individual learning plans to promote student success.
 She also supervised and trained a large staff of fifty highly qualified tutors.
-She has also participated in various programs offered by the UCLA PEERS program at the Semel Institute for Neuroscience and Human Behavior.
-The Program for the Education and Enrichment of Relational Skills (PEERS®) is world-renowned for providing evidence-based social skills treatment to preschoolers, adolescents, and young adults with autism spectrum disorder (ASD), attention deficit/hyperactivity disorder (ADHD), anxiety, depression, and other socio-emotional problems.
+She has also participated as a parent/professional in various programs offered by the UCLA PEERS program at the Semel Institute for Neuroscience and Human Behavior.
+The Program for the Education and Enrichment of Relational Skills (PEERS®) is world-renowned for providing evidence-based social skills treatment to preschoolers, adolescents, and young adults with autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD), anxiety, depression, and other socio-emotional problems.

 Dave Taylor is married with 2 children and is a Supervising Producer with The EW Scripps Company.
 He has previously hosted several #DadChats for the non-profit Fathering Together, and has moderated a lot of Zoom and in-person networking events for other non-profits as well.
 He has a Bachelor’s Degree in Broadcast Journalism from the University of Southern California.
 He and his wife’s motto for their kids, both of whom are on the Autism spectrum, is “whatever the f*** it takes.”
 He is always looking to learn from others, and is excited to help other Dads be the best they can be, while helping their kids be the best they can be.
 Dave also loves playing pickleball and tennis, and going out to try new bars and restaurants in the Phoenix area.